gnilk/Marshalling/README.md

 * JSON, parsing is fine but deserialization and unmarshalling has flaws
 * INI, works fine

-I actually regret doing it this way - for XML it worked fine but for JSON it was hell..
-It is still a long way from supporting proper JSON..  basic JSON is fine...
-Callback based is just so much easier/simpler than API-based.
-However, it requires your classes to inherit interfaces.
-Which was a dependency I wanted to avoid...

-JSON is problematic because array's can contain mixed types in any order - when consuming them in to C++ from a an API usage we either limit us or each class has to implement a bunch of logic which is redundant...

-Have JSON callback based is a much better approach.
-One way of fixing this is by writing a new type of decoder on top of the parser.
+Error reporting is pretty sparse...

+Quick start: look at the unmarshalling unit tests and or decoder tests.

 # Build
-Add the subdirectory to your project and link with the libraray.
+Add the subdirectory to your project and link with the library.
+Or just dump the src direction somewhere...

 # Testing
 You need the test-runner (see: https://github.com/gnilk/testrunner) in order to run unit tests.